Instructions for Emailing Page

 Do you have some Sonic the Hedgehog item not seen anywhere on the site?

 If so, SonicGear (and everyone else) would like to see it.
-You can send in photo/s of anything you don't see on the site and it will likely get posted.
+You can send in photo/s of anything you don't already see on the site and it will likely get posted.
 There's always something new and Sonic to discover.
 This site works by scouring the internet, and by photo donations of viewers like you!

 Do you have questions about Sonic stuff?